-This IE MUST follow all non-null-interval IEs.
-This allows cable modems to process all actual interval allocations first, before scanning the Map for request acknowledgments and data acknowledgments.
+This IE MUST follow the NULL IE. This allows cable modems to process all actual interval allocations first, before scanning the Map for request acknowledgments and data acknowledgments.

 6.4.1.1.7 Expansion IE

 The Expansion IE provides for extensibility, if more than 16 code points or 32 bits are needed for future IEs.